SplashFix/rechat-global/Privacy Policy.md

 <br>
 # 3. How We Use Your Data

-The data we collect is used solely for the following purposes:
+The data we collect is used solely for the following purposes:<br>

 ✅ Optimizing bot performance and reducing API load.<br>
 ✅ Debugging and fixing technical issues.<br>